 Despite his objections towards the First World War, Norbert Wiener had no problem putting aside his moral views to assist his country with the war effort.
-However, his two attempts at getting into the military were a failure.
-He failed the first time in 1916 when he attended a training camp, because he did not meet the physical requirements to serve.
-He tried again in 1917, but he government rejected him based on his poor eyesight.
+However, his two attempts at getting into the military were failures.
+He failed the first time in 1916 when he attended a training camp because he did not meet the physical requirements to serve.
+He tried again in 1917, but the government rejected him based on his poor eyesight.

 Post-war life did not go smoothly for Norbert Wiener, as he found himself rejected when applying for permanent teaching positions at both Harvard and the University of Melbourne.
-Wiener blamed his rejection at Harvard on the college’s anti-Semitism, in addition to his poor relationship with G.D.
+Wiener blamed his rejection at Harvard on the college’s anti-Semitism and his poor relationship with G.D.
 Birkhoff, a prominent Harvard mathematician at the time.
-Despite those two setbacks, Wiener did not give up in his pursuit of a permanent teaching position, and eventually got accepted to teach mathematics at the Massachusetts Institute of Technology (MIT).
+Despite those two setbacks, Wiener did not give up in his pursuit of a permanent teaching position and eventually got accepted to teach mathematics at the Massachusetts Institute of Technology (MIT).
 He spent the remainder of his academic career at MIT, where he eventually became a Professor.

 Wiener spent more time in Europe in 1926 through the Guggenheim Scholars program.
-He spent a majority of his time in Europe at the Gottingen and Cambridge colleges again, where he worked on several mathematical principles, such as the Brownian motion, Dirichlet’s problem and the harmonic analysis.
+He spent the majority of his time in Europe at the Gottingen and Cambridge colleges again, where he worked on several mathematical principles, such as the Brownian motion, Dirichlet’s problem and the harmonic analysis.
 Wiener also got married in 1926 to Margaret Engemann, a German immigrant, with whom he had two daughters.
-Wiener’s parents arranged his marriage.
+Wiener’s parents introduced the couple to each other.